DGunasekara/shibboleth-idp5-installer/README.md

 # Shibboleth IdP Version 5 Installer

 ## Overview
-The AAF Shibboleth IdP Installer is designed to automate the install of version 5 for the [Shibboleth IdP](https://shibboleth.atlassian.net/wiki/spaces/IDP5/overview) on a dedicated server with one of the following supported operating systems;
+The Shibboleth IdP Installer is designed to automate the install of version 5 for the [Shibboleth IdP](https://shibboleth.atlassian.net/wiki/spaces/IDP5/overview) on a dedicated server with one of the following supported operating systems;

 * Rocky Linux 8 or 9
 * Stream 8 or Stream 9
 * Redhat 8 or 9